Bulgaria–India relations: Bilateral Treaties and Agreements

-Cultural Relations
+Cultural relations

-Until 2020, the two countries has signed 17 Cultural Exchange Programmes and the last one was signed in New Delhi in March 2018 for the period 2018-20.
+Until 2020, the two countries had signed 17 cultural exchange programmes and the last one was signed in New Delhi in March 2018 for the period 2018–20.
 The important milestone in developing literary relationship between India and Bulgaria was Nobel Prize winner Rabindranath Tagore’s visit to Bulgaria in 1926.

 Indian classics like Ramayana, Mahabharata, Vedas, Upanishads, Bhagavat Gita and Panchatantra stories and modern authors like Prem Chand, Mulk Raj Anand, Amrita Pritam etc. are very popular among Bulgarians.
-Similarly, literary works of Bulgarian poets like Hristo Botev, Hristo Smyrensky, Nikola Vaptsarov are widely translated to Indian languages.
+Similarly, literary works of Bulgarian poets like Hristo Botev, Hristo Smirnenski, Nikola Vaptsarov are widely translated to Indian languages.
 Katya Tosheva, a Bulgarian practices Yoga, an ancient Indian exercise and mastered the Indian classical dances of Bharatnatyam, Kathak and Odissi.

 As a part of the Centre for Eastern Languages and Cultures, Sofia University has an Indology Department.
 To promote the implementation of Indology in diverse ways and at different levels, East-West Indological Foundation was established in 1997.
-Indian embassy in Bulgaria actively organizes a number of high profile cultural events.
+Indian embassy in Bulgaria actively organizes a number of high-profile cultural events.